haleanana/our-recipe/README.md

 ### Goals as a developer
 - Expand my portfolio.
-- Practice my Python & Database skills as well as refresh my HTML,CSS and JS skills.
+- Practice my Python ,Database and Framework skills as well as refresh my HTML,CSS and JS skills.
 - A communal online cookbook with a collection of unique and user submitted recipes.
 - Increase users which will also grow the number of recipes available.

 ### User stores

-As someone who loves to cook, what I would want in a recipe website:
+As a user, what I would want in a recipe website:
 1. Direct and easy way to get to the recipe I want.
 2. A number of recipes to choose from.
 3. Submit and contribute my own recipes.
 4. For recipes to have that "home-made" feel.
+5. Access the website from any device.

 ### Design choices